Guides

 Privacy

-- Settings: 1080p at 30 fps for most use cases.
-Use an external mic.
+• Settings: 1080p for most use cases.
+Use an external mic whenever possible.